 Currently, only a limited selection of cruises include Guayaquil in their itinerary.

 American Discount Vacations is proud to offer the best deals possible on all cruises from Guayaquil, Ecuador.
 Backed by our "Low Price Guarantee," and powered by our team of expert travel agents, we're sure to exceed your expectations when booking your next cruise departing from Guayaquil, Ecuador!

-The following cruise destinations can be visited on a cruise that includes Guayaquil, Ecuador.
+The following cruise destinations can be visited on a cruise from Guayaquil, Ecuador.
 Select a destination to view the upcoming cruises that are available:

-The following cruise lines offer cruises sailing to Guayaquil, Ecuador.
-Select a cruise line to view the upcoming cruises that visit Guayaquil, Ecuador:
+The following cruise lines feature cruises leaving from Guayaquil, Ecuador.
+Select a cruise line to view upcoming cruises that they're offering from Guayaquil, Ecuador:

 These cruise lines offer a truly unique vacation experience, with a wide range of possible amenities and itineraries.
 Some are expedition cruise lines, others have sailing yachts or are coastal ships.

 On these types of cruise lines, there's usually a focus on a specific destination or theme.
 Itineraries are usually very destination intensive, aided by the fact that they're able to reach many ports of call that larger ships can't.